fioprotocol/fio.start/README.md

 rm state/*
 ```

-Next, go where you extracted the archive and move files from folder:
+Next, go to where you extracted the archive and move the files from folder:

 ```
 mv ~/blocks/* /opt/FioTestnet/blocks/